Spider-Man and His Amazing Friends: Adaptation

 The first comic book that directly referenced the Amazing Friends show was Spider-Man and His Amazing Friends #1 (December 1981), a one-shot that adapted the pilot episode, "The Triumph of the Green Goblin".
 Though the comic version altered the story to bring it in line with established Marvel Universe continuity (such as making the Green Goblin identity a costume as in the comics, rather than a physical transformation as in the episode), it was not considered part of Marvel continuity.
-It is the first appearance of Firestar in a comics story, though the version of Firestar that exists within Marvel continuity did not appear until Uncanny X-Men #193 (May 1985).
+It is the first appearance of Fire-Star in a comics story, though the version of Firestar that exists within Marvel continuity did not appear until Uncanny X-Men #193 (May 1985).

 The story was reprinted in England in late 1983 in the weekly Marvel UK title Spider-Man and His Amazing Friends.
 It was reprinted in the U.S. as Marvel Action Universe #1 (January 1989), released to coincide with the airing of Amazing Friends reruns on the television series of the same name and on the 2017 trade paperback X-Men Origins: Firestar.

 In the Marvel mainstream continuity, Spider-Man, Firestar and Iceman have made sporadic team-ups in Amazing X-Men #7 (July 2014) and Iceman #3 (November 2018).